Rational emotive behavior therapy (REBT): definition, application, and effectivity

 6. Procrastination

 Procrastination is defined as the act of delaying or putting off tasks until the last minute or past their deadline.
 Scientists describe it as a type of failure in self-regulation indicated by the irrational delay of tasks regardless of potential consequences.
-Procrastinators tend to struggle with irrational thoughts such as fear of success and believing they can’t complete the given task.
+Procrastinators tend to struggle with irrational thoughts such as fear of success and believing they’re unable to complete the given task.

 7. Disordered eating habits